 \subsubsection{Nine-month Ethnography in Beijing and Changsha}

-We conducted a nine-month ethnographic study (April–December 2023) within three MCNs (AB, QC, XH) based in Beijing and Changsha, actively participating in their live-streaming practices.
-These two cities were chosen because they represent distinct yet influential hubs in China's live-streaming economy: Beijing, as the nation’s capital, is a center of digital entrepreneurship and policy discourse \cite{cunningham2019china}; Changsha, though a smaller city by comparison, has emerged as a leading cultural production hub that attracts a large number of rural migrant streamers due to its thriving live-streaming industry \cite{xiao2024happens}.
+We conducted a nine-month ethnographic study (April–December 2023) within three MCNs (A, B, C) based in Beijing and Changsha, actively participating in their live-streaming practices.
+These two cities were chosen because they represent distinct yet influential hubs in China’s live-streaming economy: Beijing, as the nation’s capital, is a center of digital entrepreneurship and policy discourse \cite{cunningham2019china}; Changsha, though a smaller city by comparison, has emerged as a leading cultural production hub that attracts a large number of rural migrant streamers due to its thriving live-streaming industry \cite{xiao2024happens}.

 Over the course of our nine-month ethnographic fieldwork, we focused on how MCNs and live-streamers interact around platform algorithms.
 In the first three months, we took an open and exploratory approach to learn how streamers get started, what their daily routines look like, and how MCNs provide support or step in to guide their work.
 During this period, we also picked up basic streaming skills ourselves and built trust with both streamers and MCN staff.
 In the middle phase of our fieldwork, we started noticing how often both MCNs and streamers talked about “the algorithm.”
-The algorithm wasn’t just seen as background technology but became a key part of everyday decision-making.
+The algorithm became a key part of everyday practice.
 MCNs used it to set performance expectations, give advice, and explain success or failure.
 Streamers, in turn, developed their own informal beliefs about how the algorithm works, often based on MCN coaching.
 In the final four months, we shifted our attention fully to this process.
 We closely examined how MCNs interpret vague and unpredictable algorithmic signals and turn them into concrete rules and routines for streamers to follow.
-This shift led us to understand MCNs not just as business managers, but as algorithmic intermediaries, the organizations that translate platform uncertainty into structured labor expectations through shared stories, metrics, and coaching strategies.
+This shift led us to understand MCNs both as business managers and as algorithmic intermediaries that translate platform uncertainty into structured labor expectations.

-We believe ethnography is particularly well suited for this research because it enables access to the tacit routines, emotional investments, and situated negotiations that structure algorithmic labor, the factors often overlooked in formal accounts or interviews.
-Long-term immersion allowed us to observe how such folk theories of algorithms are socially constructed and organizationally reinforced, not just individually imagined.